- Restoration is won in the moment: most property owners search for help within 24 hours of damage.

 - Is water damage dangerous to my health?

-Build content around these questions.
-Structure answers in concise, quotable blocks that both Google and AI systems (ChatGPT, Google AI Overviews) can parse and reference.
-Lead with the direct answer.
-Follow with evidence, process details, and context.
+Build content around those questions.
+Structure your answers in tight, quotable blocks that both Google and AI tools like ChatGPT and Google AI Overviews can read and reference.
+Lead with the direct answer, then follow with evidence, process details, and context.

-We want to build an information architecture that makes Google and LLMs treat your company as the authoritative source for restoration-related queries in your market.
+The goal is an information setup that makes Google and the language models treat your company as the authoritative source for restoration questions in your market.

-Restoration companies should track these local SEO KPIs weekly:
+Restoration companies should track these local SEO KPIs every week:

 | KPI | What It Tells You |